Qianqian-Xie/Qianqian-Xie.github.io/_pages/about.md

 Email: xqq.sincere [at] gmail.com

 I will join Wuhan University, School of Artificial Intelligence as a Full Professor in May, 2025.
-Before joining Wuhan University, I was an associate research scientist and postdoc Researcher at Yale University hosted by Professor [Hua Xu] (https://medicine.yale.edu/profile/hua-xu/), Cornell University hosted by Professor [Fei Wang] (https://wcm-wanglab.github.io/index.html), and research associate at the University of Manchester hosted by Professor [Sophia Ananiadou] (https://research.manchester.ac.uk/en/persons/sophia.ananiadou) and Professor [Junichi Tsujii] (https://scholar.google.com/citations?user=h3aNnAIAAAAJ&hl=en), from 2021 to 2025.
-I received my Ph.D. degree from the Wuhan University in December, 2020, under the supervision of Professor [Min Peng] (https://cs.whu.edu.cn/info/1019/2893.htm).
-I have visited University of Montreal for one year under the supervision of Professor [Jian-Yun Nie] (https://scholar.google.com/citations?hl=en&user=W7uYg0UAAAAJ&view_op=list_works) (2019-2020).
+Before joining Wuhan University, I was an associate research scientist and postdoc Researcher at Yale University hosted by Professor <a href='https://medicine.yale.edu/profile/hua-xu/'>Hua Xu</a>, Cornell University hosted by Professor <a href='https://wcm-wanglab.github.io/index.html'>Fei Wang</a>, and research associate at the University of Manchester hosted by Professor <a href='https://research.manchester.ac.uk/en/persons/sophia.ananiadou'>Sophia Ananiadou</a> and Professor <a href='https://scholar.google.com/citations?user=h3aNnAIAAAAJ&hl=en'>Junichi Tsujii</a>, from 2021 to 2025.
+I received my Ph.D. degree from the Wuhan University in December, 2020, under the supervision of Professor <a href='https://cs.whu.edu.cn/info/1019/2893.htm'>Min Peng</a>.
+I have visited University of Montreal for one year under the supervision of Professor <a href='https://scholar.google.com/citations?user=W7uYg0UAAAAJ&hl=en'>Jian-Yun Nie</a>(2019-2020).

 My research focuses on Natural Language Processing (NLP), with an emphasis on **Large Language Models (LLMs), intelligent healthcare, and intelligent finance**.
 I am interested in efficient training, domain adaptation, explainability, and the robustness of LLMs in specialized applications.
 Specifically, my work spans across: